 Learning Outcomes

-- The student has a basic understanding of probability theory, combinatorics, and descriptive statistics and inference statistics.
+• The student has a basic understanding of probability theory, combinatorics, descriptive statistics, and inferential statistics.

 performing simple machine learning tasks in applied problems, e.g., commerce or industry.